java-crypto/cross_platform_crypto/docs/json_web_token_jws_ps256_signature.md

 # Cross-platform cryptography

-## JSON web signature JWS with algorithm RS256 [RSA with PKCS#1.5 padding and SHA-256 hashing]
+## JSON web signature JWS with algorithm PS256 [RSA with RSASSA-PSS + MGF1 with SHA-256 padding and SHA-256 hashing]

 The standard signature algorithm is **RSA** using a (RSA) Private-/ Public key pair.
 The <u>signature</u> is generated with the **Private key** of the signer.
 For the <u>verification</u> the **Public Key** of the signer is used - so in a typical environment the Public Key is provided to the recipient(s) of the signed data and the recipient is been able to check = verify the signature.

 To understand how a JWS token is constructed I strongly recommend my article [JSON web token (JWT) structure](json_web_token_structure.md) because in this article I'm focusing on the algorithm part.

-In total there are 12 signature algorithms "allowed", but from all of them I'm focusing on the **RS256** algorithm, that means a RSA private/public key based signature with a **RSASSA PKCS1 v1.5 padding** using a **SHA-256 hash**.
-The other algorithms will use different hashes ("SHA-256", "SHA-384" and "SHA-512" are in use), other padding ("RSASSA-PSS + MGF1") or keys based on an elliptic curve ("ECDSA using P-256 curve").
+In total there are 12 signature algorithms "allowed", but from all of them I'm focusing on the **PS256** algorithm, that means a RSA private/public key based signature with a **RSASSA PSS +  MGF1 with SHA-256 padding** using a **SHA-256 hash**.
+The other algorithms will use different hashes ("SHA-256", "SHA-384" and "SHA-512" are in use), other padding ("RSASSA-PKCS1-v1_5") or keys based on an elliptic curve ("ECDSA using P-256 curve").
 The last allowed signature type is constructed with a "HMAC" based on a symmetric key.

-As the **RSASSA PKCS1 v1.5 padding** is named as "not so secure as the RSASSA-PSS + MGF1 padding" I recommend to better use the **PS256** signature algorithm [JSON web signature JWS with algorithm PS256](json_web_token_ps256_signature.md).
+As the **RSASSA-PSS + MGF1** is named as "more secure as the RSASSA PKCS1 v1.5 padding" I recommend to use the **PS256** signature algorithm.

 For a better understanding of the signature process itself I recommend my article [RSA signature of a string](rsa_signature_string.md).